Racopokemon/ImageSort/futureFeatures.md

   * ~~Also flash it on ctrl+Z, I just encountered that it takes a sec too much (but the reason for this is likely on the same thread, so that might not work as intended)~~
 * ~~However you will implement this in detail, add the zoom percentage indicator ALSO when only hovering the percentage bar!~~
 * ~~In the percentage bar in main view, show in brackets how many images were deleted (-6)~~
+* To complete keyboard navigation, make that keeping the space bar pressed does the same zoom in as clicking the screen center
 * Usage window
   * Simple window with slideshow (inside the gallery which is also a window with a slideshow USE "Pagination" its already implemented!) that shows the usage, 3 slides with the hints or so
 * ~~Feature request: Show the current folder name in the window title (with a - ImageSort as suffix)~~